mdreece/Quick-HDRI-Controls/README.md

 - 💡 Easy strength adjustment for background lighting
 - 📁 Built-in file browser for your HDRI collection
 - 🎯 One-click loading of environments
-- ⚡ Streamlined workflow with minimal UI
+- ⚡ Streamlined workflow with minimal UI and automatic updates

 ## Installation